peterkuma/cl2nc/README.md

 cl2nc input.dat output.nc
 ```

-where `input.dat` is a Vaisala CL51 or CL31 dat file and `output.nc` is the name
+where `input.dat` is a Vaisala CL51 or CL31 DAT file and `output.nc` is the name
 of a NetCDF output file.

 See [example.zip](example.zip) for an example input and output.